WDLW: WDLW (1997–present)

 By the spring of 1997, WRKG began simulcasting some programming from WELW in Willoughby, Ohio, during the daytime hours.
-Among the WELW fare carried by WRKG included the television audio from WOIO's morning, noon and 6 p.m. newscasts, and a daily polka show hosted by WELW co-owner Tony Petkovsek, a 36-year station veteran.
+Among WELW's fare carried by WRKG included audio from WOIO's morning, noon and 6 p.m. newscasts, and a daily polka show hosted by WELW co-owner Tony Petkovsek, a 36-year station veteran.
 Accordingly, the callsign was first changed to WELL on June 6, 1997, but was eventually switched again to WDLW that August 1.
 The nighttime hours remained devoted to Hispanic music, now amounting to over 80 hours a week.

 During the Cleveland Indians' 1998 season, the team produced Spanish-language broadcasts for 12 games over a three-station network, with WDLW serving as the flagship.
 The commitment was extended through the 1998 playoffs.
 WDLW was converted into a 24-hour Spanish/tropical format in January 1999, dropping all WELW-originated programming and leasing operations over to the Latino Media Group.
 The airstaff was all-volunteer, midday host Luis "Loco Loco" Lugo worked at WDLW for eight months after the switch before quitting over lack of compensation; his replacement was nightclub DJ Benny Velez.
 WDLW also offered Spanish-language broadcasts of Cleveland Crunch indoor soccer.

 On January 2, 2002, WDLW was sold a group consisting of Latino Media Group head Angel Ramos and WOBL owner Doug Wilber.
 Technical upgrades were made to the air signal, and WDLW's studios were moved from the Antlers Hotel to WOBL's studio/transmitter facility in Oberlin; by coincidence, the call sign became an initialism for Doug and his wife, Lorie Wilber.
 Citing a lack of advertising revenue outside of Lorain proper for the Hispanic format, WDLW switched formats to oldies on November 8, 2002, dubbed "Kool Kat Oldies 1380-AM."
 Wilber noted the station's multiple formats over the years shortly after the change, saying, "it's been a little bit of everything through the ages... it's been a station that has never had real stable programming.
 Hopefully, we have that now."
 Hispanic programming was retained on Sundays afternoons as part of a day-long ethnic block of programming hosted by local musician Jose "Pepe" Rivera, featuring music from both Puerto Rico and Mexico.

 Both WDLW and WOBL were sold to Gary and Renee Tollett on March 1, 2021, for an undisclosed amount after Doug Wilber announced a pending retirement.
-Gary Tollett, who had been the station's existing general sales manager, pledged to keep the station owned by local interests and to keep their respective formats.
+Gary, who had been the station's existing general sales manager, pledged to keep the station owned by local interests and to keep their respective formats.